brendenwest/ad340/readme.rst

 - Account for mobile-specific UI & performance constraints
 - Interact with external data services and API's

-Required Materials
+Class Materials
 ----
 There is no required textbook for this course.
 We will make use of numerous online resources including:

 - https://developer.android.com/index.html
 - https://www.tutorialspoint.com/android/

-Students may find this **optional** textbook helpful - https://www.barnesandnoble.com/w/murachs-android-programming-joel-murach/1124291370
+This **optional** textbook may also be helpful - https://www.barnesandnoble.com/w/murachs-android-programming-joel-murach/1124291370

 Students will need the following resources: